-Yes, you can share AI-generated music on Groover, but it's very important to clearly state that your track is AI-generated in your campaign pitch.
+Yes, you can share AI-generated music on Groover, but it's important to clearly state that your track is AI-generated via the checkbox at the beginning of your campaign.

 To help your music get the right attention and avoid confusion, we ask you to follow these simple rules: